Monthly YAC Meeting

 7. Modifying/Changing/Developing Policies

-To learn more about the Seven Strategies for Creating Effective Community Change, click here.
+To learn more about the SPF and Seven Strategies for Creating Effective Community Change, click here.

 Implementation